immunitastx/NSCLS-PIC/README.md

     umi counts for singlets sorted on CD3+ cells
 -   _output/immunitas_output/doublet_cd3_myeloid_pic.mtx_: A sparse matrix
     of the umi counts for doublets sorted on CD3+ and myeloid markers
+-   _output/immunitas_output/metacell_annos_singlets.tsv_: A tsv with
+    annotations of which metacells do singlets fall into (and their cell type)
+-   _output/immunitas_output/parsed_pics_cell_types.tsv_: A tsv labeling the PIC cells what their most likely myeloid and t-cell type are.
 #### Metacell information
 -   _output/immunitas_output/metacell_singlet_average_umi_exprs.tsv_:
     A tsv file of the average umi expression across singlets contained in a